vdmrgv/react-scroll-percentage-hook/README.md

 | timeout            | Timeout for scroll handler in `ms`                                   | `number`      | ❌        | `10`          |

+## Supported Browsers
+`react-scroll-percentage-hook` aims to support all evergreen browsers and recent mobile browsers for iOS and Android.
+IE 9+ is also supported.

+If you find a browser-specific problem, please report it.

 ## Contributing

 Please read through our [contributing guidelines](https://github.com/vdmrgv/react-scroll-percentage-hook/blob/main/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.